 My adventurous Mom decided it would be easier to get at the vines from this angle. :)

-Our buddy Luke decided to check and see if there was still any water in the five story concrete tank that was inside the structure and he and the Hubby, who scoff at heights, climbed to the top and peeked in:
+Our buddy Luke decided to check and see if there was still any water in the five story concrete tank that was inside the structure and he and the Hubby, who scoff at heights, climbed to the top and peeked in.
+Inside it was..... nothing!

-It was dry.
-In case you were wondering.
 He got docked pay for playing since he was on the job.
 And a swift kick in the pants from the boss (me).
+Not really.